lambardarr/SResolver/README.md

 $ go build

 This will create a binary named sresolver in the current directory.

+  To remove '.' from between the hostname and port sed 's/\.:/:/g' results.txt | sed 's/\.$//' > results_fixed.txt
+This command uses the sed command to replace all occurrences of ".:" with ":" and all occurrences of "." at the end of a line with an empty string.
+The resulting output is redirected to a new file named results_fixed.txt.

 Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/yourusername/sresolver.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.